particle-iot/docs/src/content/firmware/best-practices/firmware-introduction.md

 You must be very careful when using [SINGLE_THREADED_BLOCK](/reference/device-os/api/system-thread/single_threaded_block/) and you should avoid using it except to surround very small blocks of code that use only simple operations such as manipulating variables (such as queues), `digitalWrite()`, and `delayMicroseconds()`.

-The reason is that many resources in the system are protected by mutexes.
+The reason is that many resources in Device OS are protected by mutexes.
 This includes things like SPI, I2C, the cellular modem, and logging.
 This is necessary so only a single thread can access the resource at time, but code that does not need that resource can continue to execute normally, and threads can swap as needed.

-If you attempt to acquire a lock on a resource from inside a `SINGLE_THREADED_BLOCK` that is currently in use by another thread, the system will **deadlock**.
+If you attempt to acquire a lock on a resource from inside a `SINGLE_THREADED_BLOCK` that is currently in use by another thread, the device will **deadlock**.
 Your thread will not proceed, because the resource is locked.
 However, since you have disabled thread switching because you used `SINGLE_THREADED_BLOCK`, the resource lock can never be freed, because the other thread cannot be swapped in.

 In old versions of Device OS, some resources like SPI were not protected.
 This caused failures when the system thread and user thread attempted to access SPI at the same time.
 The solution is use a mutex, but if you have code that previously used SPI from a `SINGLE_THREADED_BLOCK`, which does not actually solve the simultaneous access issue, it would fail with newer versions of Device OS by deadlocking.